openwisp/openwisp-firmware-upgrader/docs/user/rest-api.rst

 - ``location`` (Location ID): limit the upgrade to devices at a specific geographic location
-- ``is_persistent`` (boolean, default ``true``): keep retrying offline devices until they come back online or the operation is cancelled
+- ``is_persistent`` (boolean, default ``true``): keep retrying offline devices until they come back online or the operation is cancelled.
+See :doc:`persistent-mass-upgrades`.

 Example with filters: